-Anyway, Biscoff Spread is soft, sweet, and spreadable, making it a perfect no-fuss substitute for frosting on my mocha version of this Busy Day Chocolate Cake - a one-bowl recipe that bakes in about 35 minutes.
+Anyway, Biscoff Spread is soft, sweet, and spreadable, making it a perfect no-fuss substitute for frosting on my mocha version of this super simple chocolate mocha snack cake - a one-bowl recipe that bakes in about 35 minutes.

 serves 9-12, adapted from Lucinda Scala Quinn

 3 tablespoons Dutch-processed cocoa powder

 1 teaspoon pure vanilla extract

 1 cup freshly brewed coffee (or hot water)